-THE WOMAN IN BLACK - SUSAN HILL Publisher: Samuel French Ltd. London.
+Publisher: Samuel French Ltd. London.
 1989.
 Pages 52.

-The Woman in Black is a captivating, haunting drama in which two actors recreate the mysterious story of a ghostly figure whom the central character, Mr. Kipps, first met while attending the funeral of the elderly Mrs. Drablow.
+The Woman in Black is a captivating, haunting drama in which two actors recreate the mysterious story of a ghostly figure whom the play's central character, the younger Mr. Kipps, first met while attending the funeral of the elderly Mrs. Drablow.
 The play begins in an empty theatre where Arthur Kipps, an ageing lawyer, and a newly hired young actor recreate Kipps's own story.
 The young actor agrees to play the part of the younger Kipps while Arthur plays all the other character roles and narrates the story.
 The story brings us back in time where the young Arthur Kipps travels to Crythin Gifford to attend the funeral of an elderly, eccentric lady named Mrs. Drablow and to sort out her papers.
 At the funeral, he 'sees' a woman in black, apparently suffering from some severe illness.
-On speaking of the lady to his guide, Mr. Horatio

-Jerome, he is somewhat bemused and puzzled by Jerome's terrified reaction.
-At Mrs. Drablow's house he again encounters the woman in black and this begins a story of mystery and ghostly happenings where we learn of the tragic tale surrounding the death of the mysterious lady; the fear engendered in the community and of the apparent consequences for those who have met The Woman in Black.
+On speaking of the lady to his guide, Mr. Horatio Jerome, he is somewhat bemused and puzzled by Jerome's terrified reaction.
+At Mrs. Drablow's house he again encounters the woman in black and this begins a story of mystery and ghostly happenings where we learn of the tragic tale sur-rounding the death of the mysterious lady; the fear gendered in the community and of the apparent consequences for those who have met The Woman in Black.
 Themes: The supernatural, fear, revenge, conspiracy.

+The Woman in Black will intrigue all young readers as they uncover the mystery that surrounds this strange ghostly lady.
 "I felt confused, teased by it, as though it were made up of millions of live fingers that crept over me, hung onto me and then shifted away again."
-WEST SIDE STORY-ARTHUR LAURENTS Publisher: Random House, Inc. 1989.
-Pages 92.
+STONES IN HIS POCKETS - MARIE JONES Stones in His Pockets by Marie Jones Publisher: Double Joint Theatre